douglaspliska/douglaspliska/README.md

 - 👋 Hi, I’m @douglaspliska
 - 👀 I’m interested in traveling, the outdoors, history, reading, running.
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on open source projects where I cnan use my coding skills to help others.
 - 📫 You can reach me at douglasjpliska@gmail.com

 <!---